-Engorgement: Breast engorgement generally occurs a few days after birth when milk volume is increasing rapidly.
+Engorgement: Breast engorgement generally occurs a few days after birth when breast milk supply is increasing rapidly.
 It also may occur when supply is overabundant or the breasts are not properly emptied (e.g., your baby sleeps longer than usual, and you wake up with full, firm breasts).

-Ill-fitting bras: Bras with underwire that goes toward the axillary (armpit) area or bras that are too tight or constrictive may block milk ducts (and even lymph drainage), preventing milk from draining adequately.
+Ill-fitting bras: Nursing bras with underwire that goes toward the axillary (armpit) area or maternity bras that are too tight or constrictive may block milk ducts (and even lymph drainage), preventing milk from draining adequately.

-Ineffective emptying of the breast: This can be from missed feeds or pumping sessions, less frequent feedings due to a busy schedule or weaning, hurried feeds, oral anatomy issues, nipple shield use, and even poor latch.
+Ineffective emptying of the breast: This can be from missed feeds or pumping sessions, less frequent breastfeeding sessions due to a busy schedule or weaning, hurried feeds, oral anatomy issues, nipple shield use, and even poor latch.

-- Unnecessary pressure on the breasts: Tight clothing, diaper bag straps, baby carriers, and sleeping on your stomach can all put pressure on your breasts, which could lead to clogged ducts.
+- Unnecessary pressure on the breasts: Tight clothing (including a tight nursing bra), diaper bag straps, baby carriers, and sleeping on your stomach can all put pressure on your breasts, which could lead to clogged ducts.

-How can you prevent and manage clogged ducts?
+How can I prevent and manage clogged ducts and mastitis?